City breaks trip

 Arrive to Zagreb and get check in at the hotel, which is located in the centre of the city.
 You’ll have plenty of free time before dinner, so we recommend that you take a stroll in the neighbourhood and get your own first impressions of Zagreb.

-Have breakfast at the hotel and take off on a guided city sightseeing tour.
+Have breakfast at the hotel and take off on a private guided walking sightseeing tour of Zagreb.

 ● 2 x buffet-breakfast at the hotel